Mentors4EDU/awesome-python/README.md

 **--> Will Add:**
-- More Art Packages
+1. More Art Packages
-- Descriptors?
+2.Descriptors?
-- More Engineering Packages
+3. More Engineering Packages